elchericito/redfast-docs/docs/1-CLICK INTEGRATIONS/billing/recurly.md

 }
 [/block]

 ## Activation

-Generate an API key from the Recurly console and paste it in to the Settings > Integrations > Recurly modal.
+Generate an API key from the Recurly console and paste it in to the Settings &gt; Integrations &gt; Recurly modal.
 If your application references its own User IDs for Recurly accounts/subscriptions, make sure to toggle the "Use Account Code" to On (this should be the case most of the time).
 Finally, make sure to toggle Active to On.

 - API Key ([Instructions](https://docs.recurly.com/docs/api-keys))